djzevenbergen/stress-test/README.md

-# _Transportation Survey_
+# _Stress Test_

-#### _Epicodus project that uses two forms with checkboxes to survey the user about work and recreational transportation methods, March 27, 2020_
+#### _Epicodus project that uses two forms with checkboxes to survey the user about stress and health-symptoms related to stress, March 31, 2020_

 #### By _**DJ Zevenbergen and Matt Stroud**_

 ## Description

-_Epicodus project using jQuery, Bootstrap, CSS, HTML, and Javascript, and uses two forms with checkboxes to survey the user about work and recreational transportation methods._
+_Epicodus project using jQuery, Bootstrap, CSS, HTML, and Javascript, and uses two forms with checkboxes to survey the user about stress and health issues related to stress.
+It then provides advice._

 ## Setup/Installation Requirements